 The current tax allowance for an ISA is £20,000 (for the tax year 2021-22).

 You can save in multiple ISA accounts, as long as you don’t exceed your tax allowance for the year

 Unused allowance for the year doesn't get carried over into the following year

 Once you have put the money into an ISA, you should try to leave it invested

 After April 2021 the lifetime ISA will return to charging a withdrawal fee

 With some ISAs once you withdraw money, you can’t then replace the amount you have withdrawn.
-For example, if you paid £200 a month into a Help to Buy ISA you can’t put £400 into that account the following month

 There are thousands of savings accounts on offer from banks and building societies.
 While some pay very high savings rates, others don’t, but finding the best saving rates is an essential first step to making the most out of your money.